 A few years ago, I took a Stanford CME Course on antibiotics and outpatient infections.
 Antibiotic misuse is one of the largest issues confronting healthcare in this day and age, leading to the proliferation of dangerous antibiotic-resistant bacteria that modern medicine currently has no great tools against.
 There are 700,000 deaths around the world each year due to antibiotic-resistant infections, and some estimates suggest that 10 million people could die annually from antibiotic-resistant bacteria by 2050.
 If such a trend is observed, getting a surgery or even going to the hospital would be incredibly risky because of the prevalence of surgical-site and hospital-based infections.
 Understanding the antibiotic crisis and management of common outpatient infections thus takes on special importance to avoid this crisis that could drastically blunt the way that healthcare is delivered.

-There are a few fairly common outpatient infections for which it is helpful to delve into with this antibiotic context in mind.
-Let’s start with acute bronchitis, which involves the patient coughing for at least 5 days, and the cough may persist for several weeks.
-The patient may have throat discomfort or cold symptoms, may produce sputum in their saliva, and may be wheezing significantly, although the patient typically will not have a fever.
-Viruses cause about 90% of acute bronchitis cases, which means that antibiotic therapy is neither effective nor recommended for acute bronchitis, instead being associated significantly with the risk of adverse effects.
+There are a few common outpatient infections for which it is helpful to delve into with this context.
+Let’s start with acute bronchitis, which involves the patient coughing for at least 5 days duration, and the cough may persist for several weeks.
+The patient may have throat discomfort or cold symptoms, may produce sputum in their saliva, and may be wheezing significantly, although the patient does not have a fever.
+Viruses cause about 90% of acute bronchitis cases, which means that antibiotic therapy is neither effective nor recommended for acute bronchitis as antibiotic therapy is associated significantly with the risk of adverse effects.

 Finally, let’s cover asymptomatic bacteriuria (ASB).
-You take a urine culture of a patient and find that the patient has a great deal of E. coli bacteria in their urine; however, the patient does not have any symptoms of a urinary tract infection (UTI).
+You take a urine culture of a patient and find that the patient has 105 colony-forming units per mL of E. coli bacteria; however, the patient does not have any symptoms of a urinary tract infection, which is much more complicated.
 This type of bacteria is known as an ASB as the patient does not have dysuria (pain while urinating), increased urgency/frequency of urination, pain in the region, nor a fever.
-The evidence here is very clear that antibiotics do not help the ASB nor do they prevent UTIs.
+The evidence here is very clear that antibiotics do not help the ASB nor they prevent urinary tract infections.
 As a result, unless the patient is part of two special populations (pregnant or getting a urologic procedure), antibiotics are not warranted.